Vlaardingen: Geography

-The centre of the town is on the west side of the old harbour, which is originally a stream ('De Vlaarding') from the peat lands north and east of the town, running to the Meuse estuary.
+The centre of the town is on the west side of the old harbour, which was originally a stream ('De Vlaarding') from the peat lands north and east of the town, running to the Meuse estuary.

 History

 The area around Vlaardingen was already settled by about 2900 to 2600 BC.
-In 1990, a skeleton dated at about 1300 BC was dug up in the periphery of Vlaardingen; some human nuclear DNA was identified, the oldest found anywhere in the Netherlands.
-Although in the Roman Age a stronghold or maybe even a vicus Flenio must have been found in nowadays Vlaardingen, between roughly 250 CE and 700 CE the region seems to have been uninhabited, like much of the west of the Netherlands.
-In 726 or 727 the area is again mentioned as In Pagio Marsum, where a little church was established, around which Vlaardingen formed.
+In 1990, a skeleton dated around 1300 BC was dug up in the edge of Vlaardingen.
+Some human nuclear DNA was identified, the oldest found anywhere in the Netherlands.
+In Roman times a stronghold or vicus named Flenio may have been on the site of modern Vlaardingen.
+Between roughly 250 AD and 700 AD the region seems to have been uninhabited, like much of the west of the Netherlands.
+In 726 or 727 the area is again mentioned as In Pagio Marsum, where a small church was established, around which Vlaardingen formed.
 The church is mentioned on a list of churches Willibrord, the Apostle to the Frisians, inhered to the Abbey of Echternach.